Gregory Alan Thornbury: Professional career

 Thornbury was ordained in 1996 at the First Baptist Church (Southern Baptist) of Clarksville, Indiana.
 Most of his career has been spent in higher education at Union University in Jackson, Tennessee.
 In 1998, David Dockery of Union recruited him to teach philosophy, and he received tenure in 2006 after being promoted to associate professor.
 In 2000, he assumed the role of director of the Carl F. H. Henry Center for Christian Leadership, after acquiring permission from Henry for the name.

 In 2006, Thornbury became the founding dean of the Union School of Theology and Missions at Union University, where he initiated several new graduate programs, including a doctoral program in Singapore.
 He also supervised Union's Spiritual Life division as vice president, and led the university's chapel, and campus discipleship programs.

+Thornbury accepted the position of vice president at the New York Academy of Art and resigned as chancellor of King's College in 2018.
+In 2023, Thornbury joined Silver Art as its executive director, following his tenure as vice president of the New York Academy of Art.
+He was introduced to the organization through a conversation with the Silverstein Family at a dinner event and subsequently accepted the role.
+Silver Art Projects is a nonprofit residency program, founded in 2019 by Cory Silverstein and Joshua Pulman, and based at the World Trade Center and offers artists free studio space and stipends.

 He has been active in the arts, and has spoken at exhibitions of the work of Carl Perkins, Larry Norman, and Daniel Johnston.
 He has also served as a visiting professor at Ansgar Teologiske Høgskole in Norway.
 In recent years, he has critiqued evangelical Christianity and distanced himself from its ideas and institutions.

 The King's College

 On July 11, 2013, The King's College named Thornbury as its sixth president.
 He began his presidency there on August 1, 2013.
 The announcement was seen as a return to King's founding vision as a Christian, evangelical college and a repudiation of the political direction it had taken during Dinesh D'Souza's tenure.
 Religious and secular media such as First Things, World Magazine, the Washington Post, the Huffington Post, and The American Spectator covered the appointment.

 In November 2017, the board of trustees announced that it was restructuring its leadership and that Thornbury would become chancellor.
 Tim Gibson, then the executive vice president, was appointed acting president.

 The press release did not state a reason for the restructuring or effective dates.
 Thornbury said that he left the college because of board members' and donors' support of Donald Trump.
-Thornbury accepted the position of vice president at the New York Academy of Art and resigned as chancellor of the King's College in 2018.